 The Audit Committee operates under a written charter adopted by the Board of Directors.
 A copy of the charter is available on our website at http://ir.sonomapharma.com/governance.cfm.
 All members of the Audit Committee meet the independence standards established by the Nasdaq Listing Rules.
-Ms. Barbari, the Chair of the Audit Committee until September 21, 2022, and Mr. McLaughlin, the current Chair of the Audit Committee, meet the SEC standard for "audit committee financial expert."
+Mr. McLaughlin, the Chair of the Audit Committee, meets the SEC standard for "audit committee financial expert."